 AD—So, now you reduce intellectual freedom to “popular”?
 That is not a good definition of the concept at all!
 And how precisely does rejecting The American Dissident NOT meet the collection goal of “providing materials and information presenting all points of view?”

 JL—Briefly, if I read automobile reviews, and choose to buy a Toyota because it receives better marks for gas mileage, dependability, and return on investment, I’m not boycotting Chevrolet.
 I’m just making a choice based on factors that match up to my interests.
 It’s not ideological.
 Selection isn’t censorship, or not necessarily.

 AD—Yes, but who dishes out the grades?
 The literary establishment does.
 And how to get a grade for a periodical when establishment listers and reviewers like Library Journal, American Libraries Magazine, NewPages, and Poets & Writers refuse to list or review it?
-Your example is faulty!
-Besides, it deflects from the prime concern that Sturgis Library had only one poetry journal on its shelf, Poetry magazine, and that The American Dissident stood at antipodes to it regarding what poetry was or should have been, and thus the librarian should have felt an intellectual obligation to subscribe to it.
+Your example is egregiously faulty!
+Besides, it deflects from the prime concern that Sturgis Library had only one poetry journal on its shelf, Poetry magazine, and that The American Dissident stood at antipodes to it regarding what poetry was or should have been, and thus the librarian should have felt an intellectual obligation to subscribe to it, popular or not.
 You too should have felt an intellectual obligation to back that balancing principle, and yet you do not.

 JL—As a public library director for 27 years, I learned that it’s a balancing act.
 The American Library Association can’t step in and tell a library it must buy a particular title just because it’s opposite something else.
 Then every climate change/Holocaust denier would demand that we do the same.